andborges/cadence-run/README.md

 flow-run read FlowToken totalSupply UFix64 --network testnet
 ```

-Will display the value of the variable "totalSupply" of the smart contract "FlowToken" deployed on the testnet.
+Will display the value of the variable "totalSupply" of the smart contract "FlowToken" deployed on the testnet, without the need of a script to be created.

 ## Commands reference